danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

 Mathematician Augusta Ada Byron Lovelace first introduced the concept of a loop in the early nineteenth century.
 She recognised that there were repeatable operations in the early conceptual design of the operating machine that was regarded as “the first automatic, general-purpose computing machine ever designed” (ref: Kim & Toole, 1999, p.
 76), known as Charles Babbage’s Analytical Engine.
 The concept of a loop, which she called a ‘cycle,’ was conceived in 1834 in her notes on the Analytical Engine which set a precedent for the direction in which digital computers would be later developed.
 Her notes include (in the form of a diagram in Note G.) the program procedures, also called the Bernoulli numbers program, of the Analytical Engine.
 The diagram utilises two loops to indicate the repetition of a set of instructions with conditions (ref: Kim & Toole, 1999, p.
 78), minimizing duplicate efforts to write the repeatable operation again.
 Arguably, the concept of a loop in modern coding practice is highly influenced by her insights into the handling of repeated machine operations in a concrete diagramatic manner, which depict the essence of repetition and condition in a cycle.
 Modern high-level programming language includes a loop function, allowing a fragment of source code to be repeatedly executed (ref Nakov et al., 2013, p.
 211).

 <img src="http://media.factmyth.com/2015/10/ada-lovelace-bernoulli-note-g.jpg" width ="700">
+*Figure 3.1: The diagram on Bernoulli in Note G by Ada Lovelace*

 ### 3.1.1 Start()
 For this chapter, we are using the cultural icon - Throbber as a way to guide the programming tasks, but it also acts as an object for us to to think through the concept of loop and the relations with repetition, time and temporality.
 Users usually encounter a distinctive spinning icon during the loading, waiting and streaming of data content.
 Such graphical animation known as throbber indicates to users that something is loading and in-progress, but nothing more.
 Interestingly, a throbber does not indicate any completed or finished status and progress and all that is presented is a spinning icon, perceived as repeatedly spinning under constant speed as well as hinting at invisible background activities for an indeterminate and unforeseeable timespan.
 Throbber, as a cultural icon, expresses various dimensions of time at our times.
 We will introduce a few simple throbber related sample code and then it will lead to the artwork *Asterisk Painting* by John P. Bell.